EagleBaby/python_screeps_arena/tutorials/tutorial10-Final test.md

 Then we create a powerful ranged unit `M5R5`, and when the enemies get close, we just pound them into the ground.

-*"What time is it?
-Time to farm first!"*
 ```python
 from builtin import *